-- Teachers and pupils must arrive promptly at the examination venue.
-Pupils who arrive late without good reason will receive penalty points. - Pupils must remain in their seats whilst in the examination room.
+- Teachers and pupils must arrive promptly at the exam venue.
+Pupils who arrive late without good reason will receive penalty points. - Pupils must remain in their seats whilst in the exam room.
 Walking around or discussing work is not permitted.
 Pupils may not request permission to study in the library during this time. - Pupils must go to the toilet before each session.
-Going to the toilet during the session should only be allowed under extreme circumstances. - Before the start of an examination, all pupils writing the examination must put their suitcases at the front of the classroom.
-Pupils may not have their pencil cases on their desks during an examination.
+Going to the toilet during the session should only be allowed under extreme circumstances. - Before the start of an exam, all pupils writing the exam must put their suitcases at the front of the classroom.
+Pupils may not have their pencil cases on their desks during an exam.
 All stationery needed must be removed from the pencil case.
 Calculators must be removed from their cases.
-These items may be kept in a clear plastic sleeve or Ziploc bag. - Pupils must enter the examination room with the necessary stationery.
+These items may be kept in a clear plastic sleeve or Ziploc bag. - Pupils must enter the exam room with the necessary stationery. - The use of correcting fluid is not permitted. - No pupil is allowed to have a cell phone on his/her person whilst writing an exam.